 GURPS was long funny in that it offered skills for each and every specific application of magic (i.e., hundreds of spells), but no skill to cover a mage’s overall understanding of magic itself.

-Create a skill named Magic (M/VH, with bonuses from Magery and the same bonus as spells from Eidetic memory).
+Create a skill named Magic (M/VH, with bonuses from Magery and, in 3e, the same bonuses that spells enjoy from Eidetic memory).
 It’s learnable only by mages and defaults to IQ-7.

 Now comes the fun part: Decide what Magic skill does.
 There are endless possibilities for use in enhancing or limiting magical abilities; below are some ideas.
 Pick and choose freely from among them to get magic in your game working the way you want.